robotarium/GTernal/README.md

     cd <path-to-parent-directory>/GTernal/interfacing
     ./setup.sh setup_base_image
     ```
     When prompted for password, enter the password of your computer.
-When prompted 'Enter secrets for robots,' enter the password for the Raspberry Pis, 'raspberry'
+When prompted 'Enter secrets for robots,' enter the password for the Raspberry Pis, `raspberry`.
     This will automatically setup the SD card as the base image.
 Wait for 'DONE SETTING UP BASE IMAGE' message on the terminal.
 5. Shutdown the Pi by running
     ```